 Focus on the student’s perspective and what they worked on with you that day.
 The forms are easy to understand and give the child a chance to talk to parents about what they read and what skills they are working on.

 In addition, let parents know that it’s not always about what their kids are reading at home but really that they are reading!
 Sometimes, parents want to focus on reading levels since that’s what we do in school to monitor progress and provide interventions.

 However, encourage parents to have their children read what they love at home.
 The very best readers spend time reading for pleasure.
 Also, invite parents to become partners in their student’s reading routine by suggesting titles they may want to enjoy together.

-Build the home to school connections by sharing resources for free books with parents.
+Connecting with parents can also include sharing resources for free books.
 Let families know how they can access the school library, public libraries, and electronic book resources provided by the district or school.